It’s time to make a splash with fun facts about Florida!

 This state is full of surprises, and we’re not just talking about pythons or “Florida Man”.

-Whether you’re looking to sit back at the beach with one of Florida’s most famous authors, make a visit to one of Disney’s six theme parks, or strap on your snorkel gear, there is so much to see and do in the sunshine but you better hurry, as this state’s secrets are catching on as its population grows!
+Whether you’re looking to sit back at the beach with one of Florida’s most famous authors, make a visit to one of Disney’s six theme parks that Florida is famous for, or strap on your snorkel gear, there is so much to see and do in the sunshine but you better hurry, as this state’s secrets are catching on as its population grows!

 Keep reading to learn more fast facts about Florida.